 How to Write Colgate University’s 2016-2017 Essays

 In addition to the core curriculum, students must take one of the “Global Engagements” designated classes, which focus on the impact of cross-cultural interaction.
-And, in order to ensure that Colgate students graduate as well-rounded scholars, Colgate has an Areas of Inquiry requirement that ensure that students take six courses in three areas: Human Thought and Expression; Social Relations, Institution, and Agents; and Natural Sciences and Mathematics.
+And, in order to ensure that students graduate as well-rounded scholars, Colgate has an Areas of Inquiry requirement that ensures that students take six courses in three areas: Human Thought and Expression; Social Relations, Institution, and Agents; and Natural Sciences and Mathematics.

-“At Colgate we strive to foster an inclusive community.
+At Colgate we strive to foster an inclusive community.
 Please discuss how your life experiences, family background, and/or culture has helped to shape you as a person.
-It would be especially helpful if you would also reflect on an experience which demonstrated your character and personal values.”
+It would be especially helpful if you would also reflect on an experience which demonstrated your character and personal values.
 (Maximum 250 words)

-Given that Colgate’s culture is known for its tolerance and open-mindedness, it is critical that new additions to this community bear the same kind of cross-cultural respect, willingness to understand, and tolerance for others.
+Given that its culture is known for its tolerance and open-mindedness, it is critical that new additions to this community bear the same kind of cross-cultural respect, willingness to understand, and tolerance for others.
 These are the kinds of character traits and personal values you want to emphasize in your essay.

 That being said, you may be wondering how to elucidate these kinds of traits in the essay itself.
-Note that Colgate has already outlined the exact kinds of topics they want you to discuss: Life experiences, family background, and/or culture.
+Note that Colgate has already outlined the exact kinds of topics they want you to discuss: life experiences, family background, and/or culture.

 The prompt is slightly restrictive in that there isn’t much room to expand on topics outside of these three main subjects; while you can certainly be as creative and interpretive as you see fit, the language used in this prompt doesn’t leave much room for ambiguity.
 Thus, it’s safest to stick to one or more of these three focuses.

-This is not exactly what Colgate wants.
-They are looking to see an experience that has tested, proven, or other demonstrated these kinds of character traits or personal values, in addition to learning how your specific background has allowed you to form those values.
+This is not exactly what Colgate University wants.
+They are looking to see an experience that has tested, proven, or demonstrated these kinds of character traits or personal values, in addition to learning how your specific background has allowed you to form those values.

 In other words, they want to see those values in action.
 It is not enough to simply tell admissions officers that because you were raised in an immigrant household, today you are a person who is tolerant of individuals from all walks of life.
-That’s certainly a good starting off point, but Colgate was you to show that tolerance — they don’t just want to hear about it.
+That’s certainly a good starting point, but Colgate wants you to show that tolerance — they don’t just want to hear about it.
 You need to focus on a time when that tolerance was put to the test or otherwise proven.

-In short, you cannot just say that you are an inclusive, open minded person.
+In short, you cannot just say that you are an inclusive, open-minded person.
 This needs to be clearly shown on the page.
 This essay should be specific, directed, and as always, personal.
 Admissions officers want to not only see who you are today, but what specific set of circumstances and experiences have made you that person.